-In this latest article series, we are going to take an in-depth look at the ins and outs of Key Performance Indicators, commonly abbreviated to KPIs.
-We’ll begin with a KPI overview and explore their context within organisations, before moving on to a series of specific interest areas that will build up a strong understanding of their features and benefits.
+Over the next few weeks, we are going to take an in-depth look at Key Performance Indicators, commonly known as KPIs.
+We’ll begin with a KPI overview and explore the importance of setting KPI targets, known as ‘thresholds’.
+We will then examine a set of specific interest areas that will build a strong understanding of why you should use KPIs in your organisation.

 Setting the context for KPIs